Nyholm/workshop-state-machines/README.md

 ### Exercise 6

-Refactor the `PullRequest` class and the `PullRequestController` to make t use a state machine or a workflow.
+Refactor the `PullRequest` class and the `PullRequestController` to make it use a state machine or a workflow.

 ### Exercise 7